Towards random uniform sampling of bipartite graphs with given degree sequence: The Markov chain

-\section{The Markov chain $(\G,\mathcal{P})$}
+\section{The Markov chain $(\G,P)$}

-For a bipartite graphical sequence $\big (\mathbf{a}, \mathbf{b}\big )$ - following Kannan, Tetali and Vempala's lead - we define a Markov chain $(\G,\mathcal{P})$ in the following way. $\G$ is a graph, the vertex set $V( \G)$ of the graph $\G$ consists of all possible realizations of our BGS, while the edges represent the possible swap operations: two realizations are connected if there is a swap operation which transforms one realization into the other (and, recall, the inverse swap transforms the second one to the first one as well).
+For a bipartite graphical sequence $\big (\mathbf{a}, \mathbf{b}\big )$ (on the fixed vertex bipartition $(U,V)$) - following Kannan, Tetali and Vempala's lead - we define a Markov chain $(\G,P)$ in the following way. $\G$ is a graph, the vertex set $V( \G)$ of the graph $\G$ consists of all possible realizations of our BGS, while the edges represent the possible swap operations: two realizations are connected if there is a swap operation which transforms one realization into the other one (and, recall, the inverse swap transforms the second one to the first one as well).

+Let $P$ denote the {\em transition matrix}, which is defined as follows: if the current realization (state of the process) is $G$ then with probability $\frac{1}{2}$ we stay in the current state (namely, we define a lazy Markov chain) and with probability $\frac{1}{2}$ we choose uniformly two-two vertices $u_1,u_2;v_1,v_2$ from classes $U$ and $V$ respectively and perform the swap if it is possible and move to $G'$.
+Otherwise we do not perform a move.
+The swap moving from $G$ to $G'$ is unique, therefore the probability of this transformation (the {\em jumping probability} from $G$ to $G'\ne G$) is:

+The probability of transforming $G'$ to $G$ is time-independent.
+The transition probabilities are {\em time} and edge {\em independent} and they are also {\em symmetric}.
+Therefore $P$ is a symmetric matrix, where all off-diagonal, non-zero elements are the same, while the entries in the main-diagonal are non-zero, but (probably) different values.

 We use the convention that upper case letters $X,Y$ and $Z$ stands for vertices of $V(\G)$.

 The graph $\G$ clearly may have exponentially many vertices (that many different realizations of the degree sequence).
 However, by the statement (\maltese) (in the proof of Theorem~\ref{th:ryser}), its diameter is always relatively small: